 Other Festivals - Clayton, Ga

-is a one day festival which celebrates the history of the area.
+Foxfire Mountaineer Festival is a one day festival that celebrates the history of the area.
 This festival features local music performers and demonstrations of historical trades.
 There are mountain themed activities for adults & children.
 Also, there are plenty of hand-made crafts for purchase.
 This festival is fun for the entire family.
-It is is held each year in the fall.
+It is held each year in the fall.
 The Foxfire Mountaineer Festival offers a rich look into history of Clayton and the long-lost pioneer culture.

-is held every year just before the start of December.
+Shopping Extravaganza and Festival of Trees is held every year just before the start of December.
 This festival of tress is a wonderful charity auction.
-Here you can plan to see 20-30 fully decorated, themed trees.
-These trees are donated by local business and will be auctioned off for charity.
-Each year, a local charity of chosen and all proceeds benefit that charity.
-In addition, there is a wonderful shopping extravaganza held the same evening.
-Here, you can buy local handmade gifts for the holidays!
+You can plan to see 20-30 fully decorated, themed trees.
+Each tree is donated by local business and is auctioned off for charity.
+Each year, a local charity is chosen and all proceeds benefit that charity.
+In addition, there is a wonderful shopping extravaganza held the same evening where you can buy local handmade gifts for the holidays!